cforlando/FOIA-Auto-Requester/README.md

 * last: The datetime string representing the most recent request.
 UTC POSIX format (%Y-%m-%dT%H:%M:%S.%f).
 If null (recommended initial value), the request will be made.
 * enabled: Enable or disable a given request

 There is also a global TESTING flag at the top of the Python script to negate all enabled flags when True.
-Code will execute everything except the POST request and act as though it was successful
+Code will read config data locally, execute everything except the POST request, and act as though it was successful.

 ## Install